FergusSteel/Year4/Research Project/Project Plan.md

 ### Project Plan: Cross-Modal Translation of Visual and Audio Domains for Music Synthesis

 #### **1. Project Overview**
 This project will investigate how visual transformers can embed and translate features from the visual domain into the audio domain.
-The goal is to create a cross-modal model that allows for dual-stream translation of embeddings from videos of musical performances and vice-versa.
+The goal is to create a cross-modal model that allows for dual-stream translation of embeddings from videos of musical performances to synthesised audio of said performance and vice-versa.

 #### **2. Research Questions**
 - **Primary Question**: Can visual transformers be used effectively in a two-stream cross-modal model to embed and translate visual features into the audio domain to synthesize realistic music and vice versa with the use of priors?